Austinkuria/attendance-system/documentation.md

 - Tab interfaces for content organization
 - Collapsible panels for space-efficient information display

 Each interface component was designed with accessibility in mind, implementing proper ARIA attributes, keyboard navigation support, and focus management.
-The system maintains consistent styling through a centralized theme context that provides color variables and styling functions to all components, enabling seamless theme switching between light and dark modes.
+The system maintained consistent styling through a centralized theme context that provided color variables and styling functions to all components, enabling seamless theme switching between light and dark modes.

 Process Design